20 C

 1. Recognize Their Right to Feel:

+Remember, everyone has the right to their own opinions and feelings.
 It’s perfectly fine for someone to have negative feelings toward you, just as it’s okay for you not to have positive feelings for everyone you encounter.

 Respect for diverse perspectives is essential for harmonious interactions.

-2. Avoid Taking It Personally:
+2. Avoid Taking It Personally

 Recognize that their dislike often reflects their own struggles, experiences, and insecurities more than anything about you.